International Association of Machinists and Aerospace Workers: Origin

 On May 5, 1888, Thomas W. Talbot, a railroad machinist in Atlanta, Georgia, founded the Order of United Machinists and Mechanical Engineers.
 Talbot and 18 others had been members in the Knights of Labor.
 Talbot believed that a union needed to be formed for railroad machinists that would resist wage cuts.
 He wanted to provide insurance against unemployment, illness, and accidents but also wanted railroad machinists to be recognized for their craft skill.
-Unlike the Knights of Labor, who accepted everyone, Talbot's union accepted only white U.S. citizens, preferably native-born.
+Unlike the Knights of Labor, who accepted everyone, Talbot's union accepted only white US citizens, preferably native-born.
 The union excluded blacks, women, and non-citizens, and had secret passwords.
 Despite the secrecy, the order spread beyond Georgia, thanks in part to "boomers", men who traveled the railway lines for work.
 These boomers established local lodges in new areas.
 Within one year there were 40 lodges, and by 1891, there were 189.

 On May 6, 1889, the Machinists held their first major convention in Atlanta.
 Talbot was elected the Grand Master Machinist (later known as the international president), and William L. Dawley was elected as Grand Secretary (now known as General Secretary-Treasurer).
 The Organization's name was changed to the National Association of Machinists (NAM) and a constitution was drawn up.
 The NAM began publishing the 16-page Machinists Monthly Journal.
 Also in 1889, Frank French designed an emblem for the union.
 The emblem consisted of a flywheel, a friction joint caliper, and a machinist's square with the initials of the organization.
 According to French, the flywheel represented the ongoing power of the union once it started, and the caliper signified an extended invitation to all persons of civilized countries.
 The square signified that IAM was square and honest.

 In 1890 and 1891, NAM reached Canada, making Canadians the first international members.
 Locals were also formed in Mexico.
 To reflect this, in 1891 the name was changed from National Association of Machinists to International Association of Machinists (IAM), at a conference in Pittsburgh, Pennsylvania.

 In 1892, IAM signed a contract with the Atchison, Topeka and Santa Fe Railway, establishing the first organized shop at a railroad in the United States.
 Because IAM had a color bar, the American Federation of Labor (AFL) did not accept IAM right away.

 After IAM finally did join the AFL, AFL President Samuel Gompers urged IAM to drop its whites-only rule.
-But IAM maintained racial segregation, arguing that it needed to retain southern members.
-IAM chief Talbot's wanted the union to be a fraternity of white men born in the United States who possessed good moral character.
-Though the AFL president urged the dropping of the color bar, member unions routinely discriminated against Black workers through racial exclusion policies on the local level which the AFL rarely commented on.
+But IAM maintained racial segregation, arguing that it needed to retain Southern members.
+Talbot wanted the union to be a fraternity of white men born in the United States who possessed good moral character.
+His sentiments were echoed by other AFL member unions, whose locals routinely discriminated against black workers through racial exclusion policies, which the AFL rarely commented on.